William Vainqueur: Standard Liège

 In the 2012–13 season, Vainqueur continued to remain in the first team, playing out in the defensive midfield position at the start of the season.
-It wasn't until on 4 November 2012 when he scored his first goal of the season, in a 2–0 win over OH Leuven.
+On 4 November 2012, he scored his first goal of the season, in a 2–0 win over OH Leuven.
 His performance attracted interest from Premier League side Fulham, who wanted to sign him.
-Despite the transfer speculation, he scored two goals in two matches on 2 December 2012 and 7 December 2012 against Waasland-Beveren and Charleroi.
-In a 0–0 draw against Gent, Vainqueur was sent–off for a second bookable offence, resulting a one match ban.
-On 12 April 2013, he scored his third goal of the season, in a 4–3 win over Zulte Waregem.
+Despite the transfer speculation, Vainqueur scored two goals in two matches on 2 December 2012 and 7 December 2012 against Waasland-Beveren and Charleroi.
+In a 0–0 draw against Gent, he was sent–off for a second bookable offence, resulting a one match ban.
+On 12 April 2013, Vainqueur scored his fourth goal of the season, in a 4–3 win over Zulte Waregem.
 After the match, his goal against Zulte Waregem was voted number for the Goal of the Week by newspaper Nieuwsblad following a vote.
-Towards the end of the 2012–13 season, Vainqueur was given a captaincy, including a 7–0 win over Gent on 26 May 2013 to help the club qualify for the Europa League next season.
-Having played down claims that Standard Liege would not win the league (which he was correct), the club went on to finish fourth place.
+Towards the end of the 2012–13 season, he was given a captaincy, including a 7–0 win over Gent on 26 May 2013 to help the club qualify for the Europa League next season.
+Having played down claims that Standard Liege would not win the league (which Vainqueur was correct), the club went on to finish fourth place.
 He was also nominated for the player of the Year in Belgium but lost out to Club Brugge's Carlos Bacca.
 Despite being sidelined during the 2012–13 season, Vainqueur went on to make thirty–nine appearances and scoring four times in all competitions.